watermint/toolbox/doc/generated/services-github-tag-create.md

 # services github tag create

-Create a tag on the repository (Experimental, and Irreversible operation)
+Create a tag on the repository (Experimental)

 # Usage